sdaugherty/platformsh-docs/src/configuration/app/firewall.md

 [IP Address Guide](https://ipaddressguide.com/cidr) has a useful CIDR format calculator.

-If no `ports` property is specified, requests to any port on the specified IP addresses are permitted unless restricted by another firewall rule.
+If no `ports` property is specified, requests to any port on the specified IP addresses are permitted.

 ### `ports`

-To restrict a rule to only allow requests to certain ports as well, list the ports in this property.
+This property is an array of ports in the range 1 to 65535 that are allowed.
 For example, `[80, 443]` will only allow requests to the specified IPs on ports 80 and 443 (typically HTTP and HTTPS, respectively).
 Requests to any other port will be blocked.

 If not specified, requests to a given IP may be to any port.
-Legal values are integers from 1 to 65535.

-If no `ips` property is specified, requests to any IP address are permitted on the specified port(s) unless restricted by another firewall rule.
+If no `ips` property is specified, requests to any IP address are permitted on the specified port(s).

 ## Multiple rules